 Under the Tax Cuts and Jobs Act of 2017, you can no longer deduct ordinary and necessary investment expenses as miscellaneous itemized deductions, subject to the 2% floor.
-Under prior law, brokers' and mutual fund commissions were generally deducted by adding them to the basis to reduce capital gain upon sale.
+Any fees you pay to buy, sell, or hold an asset or to collect interest or dividends are not eligible for income tax deduction.
+This would include brokerage or transaction fees, management and advisor fees, custodial fees, accounting costs, and fund operating expenses.